 Your kitchen has ingredients that can help you deal with acid reflux.
 Here’s our food recommendation that you must include in your diet.

 - Stockpile some fruits and vegetables: Vegetables like broccoli, cauliflower, green beans, cucumbers, etc., can help you deal with symptoms.
-Go for higher pH fruits (alkaline) like Banana, melon, nuts, etc. The food we eat falls somewhere on the pH scale.
+Go for higher pH fruits (alkaline) like Banana, melons, nuts, etc. The food we eat falls somewhere on the pH scale.
 So, choosing something less acidic will help us deal with symptoms better.
 Look for the pH and choose accordingly.

 - Increase fiber intake: Fibrous food will make you feel full and thus reduces the chance of overeating.
-The study has shown that a high fiber diet can lower the risk of acid reflux.
+The study has shown that a high-fiber diet can lower the risk of acid reflux.
 Whole grains like oatmeal, brown rice, and vegetables like sweet potato, carrots, broccoli, green beans, etc., can help you manage your health issue.
 Also, try to control your portion size and avoid overeating.

-- Include watery foods: Fruits with an appropriate water content can help in diluting the stomach acid.
+- Include watery foods: Fruits with an appropriate water content can help in diluting stomach acid.
 So, the list includes watermelon, cucumber, celery, lettuce, etc. Make sure you include them in your diet.
 They can keep you full for longer hours and can reduce your chances of overeating.
 Thus, one can easily maintain weight also.
 This way, these watery foods will help you deal with acid reflux.

 - Grab ginger: Ginger is known for its antioxidant properties and thus has plenty of health benefits.
 The anti-inflammatory properties of ginger play a role in dealing with acid reflux.
 However, one should be careful about the portion size because having excess can worsen the condition.

-- Low fat and plant-based milk: High-fat food can worsen the symptoms, and that includes milk.
+- Low-fat and plant-based milk: High-fat food can worsen the symptoms, and that includes milk.
 So, choose low-fat milk or plant-based milk like almond milk, soy milk, coconut milk, oat milk, etc., as they are safe for people experiencing symptoms.